-As noted above, Prosperity, YP and Synn were collapsed and treated as a single entity for the purposes of the LTFV investigation.
-As a result, we selected the Prosperity/YP/Synn entity as a single combined respondent and treated it as such in the pre-preliminary phase of this review.
-However, we preliminarily determine that the instant record no longer supports a finding that Prosperity should be collapsed with Synn, and therefore should no longer be collapsed as the Prosperity/YP/Synn entity.
-Specifically, as a result of various changes in investment/ownership between relevant entities applicable to the POR, in comparison to the investigation period, as well as a lack of evidence of transactions or intertwined operations between Prosperity and either Synn or YP, we preliminarily determine to treat Prosperity and YP/Synn as distinct respondents for the purposes of this administrative review.23
+As noted above, Prosperity, YP, and Synn were collapsed and treated as a single entity for the purposes of the LTFV investigation.
+In the first administrative review, Prosperity and YP/Synn were treated as separate entities.
+As a result, we examined the YP/Synn entity as a single combined respondent and treated it as such in the pre-preliminary phase of this review.
+We continue to find that the instant record supports a finding that YP should be collapsed with Synn.
+Specifically, as a result of YP's percentage of ownership in Synn until May 2018; the fact that YP's vice president served as the vice president of the financial division of Synn, an employee of YP served as assistant vice president of the commercial division of Synn, and an employee of YP served as the manager of the financial division of Synn;23 and in light of a YP employee's service as a board member for Synn until May 2018, 24 we continue to find that YP and Synn should be treated as the collapsed YP/Synn entity for the purposes of this administrative review.